kershrita/Data-Science-Roadmap/README.md

   - Assignment: Practice example with SQL.

 - **Session 4**: SQL Data Refresher and Data Cleaning
-  - Recap on Data collection from SQL databases.
+  - Recap on data collection from SQL databases.
   - The importance of data cleaning and handling missing data.
   - Techniques for handling missing values (imputation).
   - Basic data visualization using matplotlib (cont).